Faryaneh/TikTokCommentScraper-Text-Analysis/README.md

 This modified version of [cubernetes' TikTok scraper](https://github.com/cubernetes/TikTokCommentScraper) only scrapes the basic information of a tiktok (user, url, description) and the comments.
-The outputted xlsx file can then be used as input for text analysis.
+The outputted csv file can then be used as input for text analysis.

 # Original README: